FintanH/brain-child/components-of-pause.md

 ---
 title: Components of Giving a Pause
 date: 2021-01-02T13:57
-tags: [control the clock, language is leadership, teamwork, psychology, bluework, psychological safety, trust]
+tags: [control-the-clock, language-is-leadership, teamwork, psychology, bluework, psychological-safety, trust]
 ---

 The components that give way to giving a pause are: